Arrests In Shooting That Killed 3 And Hurt 15 At A Park In Las Cruces, New Mexico

-(AP) — A 20-year-old man and two teens have been arrested on suspicion of murder in connection with Friday night’s shooting at a park in Las Cruces, New Mexico, that left three people dead and 15 others hurt, authorities said Sunday.
+LAS CRUCES, N.M.
+(AP) — A 20-year-old man and three teens have been arrested on suspicion of murder in connection with Friday night’s shooting at a park in Las Cruces, New Mexico, that left three people dead and 15 others hurt, authorities said Sunday.

-Tomas Rivas and a 17-year-old male were taken into custody Saturday evening and a second 17-year-old male was arrested Sunday morning, according to a statement from the city of Las Cruces.
+Tomas Rivas and a 17-year-old male were taken into custody Saturday and a second 17-year-old male and a 15-year-old male were arrested Sunday, according to a statement from the city of Las Cruces.
 Each could face a murder charge and additional charges were pending, the statement said.

 It wasn’t known Sunday if the defendants had attorneys.
 A message was sent to the public defender’s office in Doña Ana County inquiring whether its attorneys were representing them.